-- Toll Revenue: Year to date toll revenue in FY 2021 is projected to be under budget by approximately 16% due to the COVID-19 pandemic.
-The budgeted toll revenue for FY 2022 is 12% less than FY 2021 budget.
-See the Revenue Sources and Forecasting Assumption section for a detailed discussion on the development of the FY 2022 forecast. - Compensation and benefits: Salaries are reduced in FY 2022 due to restructured staffing schedules, operating hours, suspension of wage increases, and elimination of the SCOP operation offset by increased unemployment benefit expense.
-Healthcare costs decreased due to a reduction in staff and employer health savings account contributions. - E-ZPass processing fees: The FY 2022 budget includes an 8% increase based on increased traffic volume and E-ZPass utilization rate. - Toll System Maintenance: FY 2022 costs decreased \$129,000 due to contractual maintenance for the toll system. - Annual Road Maintenance Roadways: FY 2022 includes an estimated \$95,000 increase for the general maintenance of the expressway system, buildings, and the salt sheds.
+- Toll Revenue: Year to date toll revenue in FY 2022 is projected to be over budget by approximately 10% due to increased traffic volume as the COVID-19 pandemic wanes.
+The budgeted toll revenue for FY 2023 is 17% greater than the FY 2022 budget.
+See the Revenue Sources and Forecasting Assumption section for a detailed discussion on the development of the FY 2023 forecast. - Compensation and benefits: Compensation increased in FY 2023 due to increases in salaries and healthcare premiums offset by restructured staffing and operating hours. - E-ZPass processing fees: The FY 2023 budget includes a 16% increase based on increased traffic volume and E-ZPass utilization rate. - Armored Transport & Coin Counting: FY 2023 costs decreased \$148,000 due to new contractual terms and coin counting internal process. - Annual Road Maintenance Roadways: FY 2023 includes an estimated \$56,000 increase for the general maintenance of the expressway system, buildings, and the salt sheds.